emmercm/www/src/blog/starting-a-metalsmith-project.md

 `{{{ contents }}}` here will be replaced with the body of any source file that uses this template.
 We use `{{{ }}}` instead of `{{ }}` to preserve any HTML in the source files.

-Now that we've moved the outer HTML from `src/index.html` to `layouts/page.hbs` we can trim `src/index.html` down to just:
+Now that we've moved the structural HTML from `src/index.html` to `layouts/page.hbs` we can write a page body in `src/index.html`:

 ```html
 <h1>This is a title!</h1>